The Meaning of the Word

 Homelessness and Poverty

-The Ending Community Homelessness Coalition (ECHO) annual point-in-time count identified 2,121 people in Austin and Travis County as homeless in January 2013.
+The Ending Community Homelessness Coalition (ECHO) annual point-in-time count identified 1,987 people in Austin and Travis County as homeless in January 2014.
 The report also states that over 12,000 people received homeless services in 2012.
-While this year’s count is down from 2,568 in 2011, there is still much work to be done in minimizing homelessness in Austin.

 Additionally, more than a third (36%) of Travis County residents are considered low-income, which means they are living at or below 200% of the federal poverty guideline.
 For a family of four, that is $45,622 annually.
 All Caritas clients meet this definition and many live significantly below this income level.
 What does this mean?
 Oftentimes, it means our clients have to decide between buying groceries and turning on their air conditioning.
 Most months they are faced with choosing which bills to pay.
 It means not going to the doctor until an emergency occurs.
 It means having to work multiple jobs and still struggling to make ends meet.